nisheed75/UdacityCarND/README.md

 Once my camera is calibrate I then get the transforamtion matrix data that I will later use to change the image perspective.
 I'll provide more details about this in later sections.

-I use the distortion matix and coefficents to undistored the image.
+I use the distortion matrix and coefficients to undistorted the image.

-The code I used to undistored images is listed below:
+The code I used to undistorted images is listed below:

 ```python

     def undistort_image(self, img):
         """
         Use this method to to undistored images